jmashon/CS110Homework1/README.md

 # CS110Homework1

-Geometry Calculator

-Write a program that displays the following:

-Geometry Calculator
-1. Calculate the area of a circle
-2. Calculate the area of a rectangle
-3. Calculate the area of a triangle
-4. Quit

-Enter your choice (1-4)
+HW Instructions:

+Write a program which provides the user a menu of options to select from in order to calculate the area of a rectangle, a circle, and a triangle.
+Provide the user with an option to exit the menu, and do not accepted answers outside the bounds of the offered selection.